Appalachian Career Training in Oncology (ACTION) Program

-To be eligible for the program, students must:
+To be eligible for the ACTION Program, students must be:

-- Be a native of one of the 54 Appalachian Kentucky counties.
+- A native of one of the 54 Appalachian Kentucky counties;

-- Be enrolled in a high school within Appalachian Kentucky as an incoming freshman, sophomore, or junior or be a current University of Kentucky freshman, sophomore, or junior.
+- Enrolled in a high school within Appalachian Kentucky as a rising freshman, sophomore, or junior or be a rising University of Kentucky freshman, sophomore, or junior; and

 Please take note of the key ACTION Program dates for high school participants below.